NJU-ProjectN/LiteNES/README.md

 This project is a fork of Stanislav Yaglo's mynes (https://github.com/yaglo/mynes).
 We mainly refactored the project for brevity and portabilty, by removing unused comments and changing the file structure.
-LiteNES runs classical roms (e.g., Battle City, Yie-Ar Kung Fu and Super Mario), but has only partial support of NES roms, and does not support the emulation of APU.
+LiteNES runs classical roms (e.g., Battle City, Yie Ar Kung-Fu and Super Mario), but has only partial support of NES roms, and does not support the emulation of APU.

 The key feature of LiteNES is its *portability*: